 And if you like science, one thing you'll find is that Glide has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Being a small town, Glide does not have a public transit system used by locals to get to and from work.
+Glide is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Glide in 2022 was $31,903, which is middle income relative to Oregon and the nation.
 This equates to an annual income of $127,612 for a family of four.
 However, Glide contains both very wealthy and poor people as well.